TABLE OF CONTENTS

 Zero trust security is an IT security model that requires strict identity verification for every person and device trying to access resources on a private network, regardless of whether they are sitting within or outside of the network perimeter.
 No single specific technology is associated with zero trust; it is a holistic approach to network security that incorporates several different principles and technologies.

-802 Secure, as a method to bridge the Cyber Physical Gaps, brings together the Zero Trust with our comprehensive AIRShield solution to create Zero Trust Wireless Monitoring.
+LOCH, as a method to bridge the Cyber Physical Gaps, brings together the Zero Trust with our comprehensive AirShield solution to create Zero Trust Wireless Monitoring.

 Zero Trust Features